 Sewage sludge is generated mainly during the primary and the secondary stages of the water treatment process.
 It is the remaining , semi-solid material that comes as a by-product during the treatment of industrial or municipal wastewater.
 Sludge is formed through the settling of solids found in sewage water.
 This happens at the bottom of circular tanks, while large scrappers constantly move the sludge towards the center, where pumps transport the substance for additional treatment.

 When Cellvation®, filters out the toilet paper in the beginning of the sewage treatment process, the solids that have to settle become significantly less.
 This is interesting because sludge only represents two percent of the volume of the treated wastewater, however, it usually results in 20% to 60% of the total operating costs of an STP.
 Treatment usually costs on between 200 and 400 euros per ton of dry solids.
 Cellvation at the sewage treatement plant means up to 20% less sludge!

 Hydraulic capacity increase

-Hydraulic capacity of a sewage treatment plant is the amount of sewage water that can pass through the plant.
-On average, high income countries are able to treat 70%.
+Hydraulic capacity of a sewage treatment plant is the amount of water that can be treated by the facility.
+On average, high income countries are able to treat 70% of the sewage water.
 The capacity is usually predetermined by the size of the STP, the technology used, and the amount of TSS.
 Those factors make it challenging to improve on the capacity of sewage treatment plants.

 Cellvation® takes on this challenge.
 When integrated, our process leads to an overal increase of hydrolic capacity of up to 10%!
 In global terms this could make a substantial impact - more sewage treated by the same water treatment infrastructure.